Clostridial Diseases in Sheep

 What are Clostridial Diseases?

 Clostridial diseases are a group of severe diseases seen in sheep caused by Clostridia spp. bacteria.
-These bacteria are widely recognised as pathogens in livestock, humans, and companion animals and can survive in spore form in the environment for long periods of time.
-Faecal contamination of pasture is the primary source of infections picked up from the environment.
+These bacteria are known to be pathogens in livestock, humans, and companion animals.
+They can survive in spore form in the environment for long periods of time and so are very dangerous.
+The primary source of infections picked up from the environment is faecal contamination of pasture.
 At the same time, it is normal for many of these bacteria to inhabit the intestines of healthy animals.

-The problem arises when stress factors cause a sudden change in the chemistry of the intestines and this triggers the bacteria to multiply rapidly.
+The problem arises when stress factors cause a sudden change in the chemistry of the intestines.
+This then triggers the bacteria to multiply rapidly.
 They then release potent toxins which cause extreme deleterious effects in the animal and can cause death.
-Other clostridial diseases are caused when wounds become infected and bacteria enter the system, or through processes that are not yet well understood.
+Other clostridial diseases can occur when wounds become infected and bacteria enter the system.
+Although these are well-known diseases, there are some methods of infection that we still don’t understand.

 - Lamb dysentery (bloody scours) caused by C. perfringens